-By A. MASSIE
+BY A. MASSIE

-A N international youth conference concerning the events in Spain was held in Paris on December 19.
-It was organised directly by the Spanish "Frente de la Juventud" (Youth Front).
-For the first time, the youth of Spain called together representatives of all youth organisations of different countries in order to speak with them in person, explaining the causes and course of the war in Spain and why the overwhelming majority of the youth of Spain have taken such a determined, energetic stand on the side of the Government.
+A N INTERNATIONAL youth conference concerning the events in Spain was held in Paris on December 19.
+It was organized directly by the Spanish Frente de la Juventud (Youth Front).
+For the first time, the youth of Spain called together representatives of all youth organizations of different countries in order to speak with them in person, explaining the causes and course of the war in Spain and why the overwhelming majority of the youth of Spain have taken such a determined, energetic stand on the side of the government.

-Themselves representing all shades of non-fascist opinion and organisation of the youth of Spain, they directed their invitation likewise to all shades of nonfascist opinion and organisation among the youth, particularly the youth of Europe.
+Themselves representing all shades of non-fascist opinion and organizations of the youth of Spain, they directed their invitation likewise to all shades of nonfascist opinion and organizations among the youth, particularly the youth of Europe.

-The response showed that interest in and sympathy towards the youth of Spain is universal, affecting deeply liberal and pacifist, religious and student youth, as well as the Socialist and Communist.
-Representatives from 73 national youth organisations from 24 countries and of no less than 10 international youth organisations took part in this conference.
+The response showed that interest in and sympathy toward the youth of Spain are universal, affecting deeply liberal and pacifist, religious and student youth, as well as Socialist and Communist.
+Representatives from seventy-three national youth organizations from twenty-four countries and of no less than ten international youth organizations took part in this conference.

-The character of the delegation representing the various sections of the "Frente de la Juventud" showed how wide and powerful is the support for the democratic Government of the People's Front among the youth of Spain, being made up from representatives of the Basque Catholic-Nationalist youth, Catalonian nationalist youth, the student, sport, republican anarchist and agrarian youth organisations, as well as the Unified Socialist Youth.
+The character of the delegation representing the various sections of the Frente de la Juventud showed how wide and powerful is the support for the democratic government of the People's Front among the youth of Spain, being made up of representatives of the Basque Catholic-Nationalist youth, Catalonian nationalist youth, the student, sport, Republican, Anarchist and agrarian youth organizations, as well as the Unified Socialist Youth.